Document Number: D3673R0

 Abstract

-C++23 introduced std::print and std::println.
-While most standard library facilities support wide strings, these functions currently do not.
-This paper proposes the addition of wide-string overloads of these functions, accepting std::wformat_string, to provide consistent support for wide-character formatted output.
+C++23 introduced std::print and std::println function templates.
+While most standard library text formatting facilities support wide strings, these functions currently do not.
+This paper proposes the addition of wide-string overloads of these functions, accepting std::wformat_string, to provide consistent support for wide character formatted output.

 Introduction

-This proposal extends the interface of the standard printing utilities by introducing wide-string versions of std::print and std::println.
+This proposal extends the interface of the standard printing utilities by introducing wide string overloads of std::print and std::println.

-The addition allows seamless integration with systems that use wide-characters and supports codebases where wide-character-strings are the preferred representation.
+The addition allows integration with systems that use wide characters and supports codebases where wide character strings are the preferred representation.

 Revision History